souljourner/fab/final_proposal.md

 3. Daily OHLC data
 4. Weekly / long term OHLC data

-### effect on different asset classes
+### Effect on different asset classes
 1. short term treasuries
 2. volatility
 3. S&P 500

 ## Web app - where will you host it, what kind of information will you present?
-Hosted on my own server at home.
+Hosted on a private server.
 It will have at the minimum some visuals.
 Idealy I would also like it to be running live and making predictions or waiting for meeting minute releases.

 ## Visualization - what final visuals are you aiming to produce?
 - Start with basic matplotlib / seaborn plots for the above mentioned presentation